TA10 Fittings and Fixtures Form Explained

 Speak to Accredited Conveyancers & Save Today!

-How Does the TA10 Fittings and Fixtures Form Work?
+How Does the TA10 Form Work?

 The Fittings and Fixtures Form will outline exactly what is included and excluded from the property sale.
 It will become part of the final contract and will be legally binding once the contracts are exchanged.
 It should include a clear list of the fittings and contents within the property, such as curtains, flooring, furniture, and will state which of these items will be left in the home upon completion.